JuanPabloDiaz/freeForGeeks/README.md

 ### Cybersecurity Podcasts

 - [Darknet Diaries](https://darknetdiaries.com) is a podcast about true stories from the dark side of the internet.
-- [Click Here](https://clickhereshow.com) is a podcast about web design and development.
+- [Click Here](https://clickhereshow.com) is a cybersecurity-based podcast.
 - [Security Now](https://twit.tv/shows/security-now) is a podcast about cybersecurity.

 # Career Development